Table of Contents Show

 Searching for a TownhouseSearching for a Townhouse

 Before you can begin the search, there are a few things you need to organize.
 The first thing to start with is deciding which part of town you want to live in.
-Begin by seeing as many open houses as you can to familiarize yourself with what’s there.
+Begin by seeing as many open houses as possible to familiarize yourself with what’s there.
 Secondly, find a suitable buyer’s agent that specializes in townhouses.
 Once you understand your needs, they can provide recommendations and start making phone calls.

 Learn the details about rent-stabilized and rent-controlled tenancies.
 Also, educate yourself about buying a townhouse and think about the costs of possible renovations.
 Multi-Family townhouses are cheaper but come with less privacy.
 You’ll also need to have your finances in order.
 The closing costs are typically 20-40% of the purchase price.